Adam-Software/XpadControl/README.md

 ### Managing configuration files

-When running the program without arguments, a configuration file named `appsettings.default.json` will be used, located in the same directory as the executable file.
+When running the program without arguments, a configuration file named `appsettings.default.json` will be used, it is located in the "Configs" subfolder in relation to the executable file..
 Console output is disabled in it, and the log level of the record is error.

 To set your own configuration file, you need to copy and rename the default ones, and then use the `-c` argument when starting the program.